slaclab/smurf-server-scripts/docker_scripts/README.md

 ## Description

 This scripts are used to release a set of files necessary to run SMuRF system based on dockers.
+These scripts are installed in a SMuRF server as part of their initial configuration as described [here](https://confluence.slac.stanford.edu/display/SMuRF/SMuRF+System+Initial+Configuration) as part of a [SMuRF system deployment](https://confluence.slac.stanford.edu/display/SMuRF/SMuRF+Deployment).
+.

 ## Installation